UTDallasEPICS/TWCGateway/README.md

 # Conceptual Overview

 This is a web application to help onboard new employees designed specifically for [the Warren Center](https://thewarrencenter.org/).
 The objective is to improve and streamline their current manual onboarding process, aiming for enhanced user efficiency and overall ease of use.
 The application has three types of users: admins, supervisors, and employees.
 Admins control all the CRUD modifications on the app.
 Supervisors can perform only one update action, but they have the ability to view all the pages accessible to the admin.
 Employees can perform no modifications and can only see their page.
+Added to this project is the Inventory Management project.
+The objective is to properly manage devices that The Warren Center has knowing what employees has which device along with their dates and all other comprehensive information.
+Devices can be added deleted, checked in or out.
+All this information will be stored on the table along with an info page that gives comprehensive information specific to that device.
+This page will only be available to admin.

 # Project Setup